704.01 Initial Examination Must Be Complete

 If the application is not in condition to be approved for publication or issue, the examining attorney will write, telephone, or e-mail the applicant, as appropriate, informing the applicant of the reason(s) why the mark may not be registered and of the defect(s) that can be corrected or amended to make the application acceptable.

 The examining attorney’s first Office action must be complete, so the applicant will be advised of all requirements for amendment and all grounds for refusal, with the exception of use-related issues that are considered for the first time in the examination of an amendment to allege use under 15 U.S.C. §1051(c) or a statement of use under 15 U.S.C. §1051(d) in an intent-to-use application.
-See TMEP §§1102.01 and 1202–1202.16(c)(v)(B) regarding use-related issues that may be considered for the first time in the examination of an amendment to allege use or a statement of use.
+See TMEP §§1102.01 and 1202–1202.19(k) regarding use-related issues that may be considered for the first time in the examination of an amendment to allege use or a statement of use.
 Every effort should be made to avoid piecemeal prosecution, because it prolongs the time needed to dispose of an application.
-See also TMEP §706 regarding new issues raised by the examining attorney after the first Office action.
+See TMEP §705.01 about including wording in an Office action to indicate the status of the application and acknowledge documents received and TMEP §706 regarding new issues raised by the examining attorney after the first Office action.

 Examining attorneys must also clearly explain all refusals and requirements.
 For example, if the identification of goods/services is indefinite, the examining attorney must explain why the identification is not acceptable and, if possible, suggest an acceptable identification.
 See TMEP §§705–705.08 for further information about examining attorneys’ Office actions.